US will not charge police officer who shot Jacob Blake | DW | 08.10.2021

 Blake was left paralyzed from the waist down following the incident, which was captured on a cellphone.

+The Justice Department said it declined to prosecute due to "insufficient evidence" to prove "beyond reasonable doubt the officer willfully" used excessive force.

-Several nights of protests ensued, during one of which an Illinois man shot three people, killing two of them.
+Several nights of protests were sparked by the shooting of Blake, during one of which an Illinois man shot three people, killing two of them.

 State prosecutors elected not to press charges against Sheskey in January of this year after video footage showed that Blake had been armed with a knife.